ledsoft/jopa-spring-transaction/README.md

 ```

 `EntityManager` is then injected into beans using `Autowired` or `Inject` (`PersistenceContext` is currently not supported,
-as it is closely tied to JPA.):
+as it is closely tied to JPA):

 ```
 @Autowired